HeCraneChen/curvature-qslim-mesh-decimation/README.md

 This code is adapted from [Alec Jacobson's qslim implementation using libigl](https://www.alecjacobson.com/weblog/?tag=qslim).
 My contribution in this codebase is merely adding the part where we use total curvature calculated by our [TotalCurvatureCalculator](https://github.com/HeCraneChen/total-curvature-estimation.git) to weight the quadric, so that fine details at highly curved regions are better preserved during decimation.
 Note that, the idea of curvature-aware mesh decimation is not my contribution.
 That contribution traces back to [Anisotropic Polygonal Remeshing](https://dl.acm.org/doi/pdf/10.1145/1201775.882296) by Pierre Alliez et al. This repo is a simple showcase to demonstrate more accurate curvature calculator can help improve the performance of real-world applications, which serves as one validation for [our paper](https://dl.acm.org/doi/abs/10.1145/3587421.3595439).

-curvature-QSLIM, when using different methods to calculate the curvature:
+curvature-qslim, when using different methods to calculate the curvature:

 Left: using libigl's existing curvature estimation to calculate total curvature from principal curvatures